BS

 > How to Add an Activity Indicator (Spinner) in SwiftUI

 SwiftUI provides ProgressView for showing loading indicators.
-Unlike UIKit's UIActivityIndicatorView, you don't need to manage starting and stopping the animation—it spins automatically when visible.
+Unlike UIKit's UIActivityIndicatorView, you don't need to manage starting and stopping the animation.
+It spins automatically when visible.

 Basic Spinner